Loriens/XcodeCodeSnippets/README.md

 This is the collection of my most useful code snippets.

 ## Requirements
-* Xcode 11.0 or later
+* Xcode 15.0 or later

+## Installation

+To install or update the snippets you need cd into the directory with snippets and write sh ./install.sh

 ## List of snippets